ryanklee/LLM-Workflow-Director/docs/workflow_loop.md

 1. **State Assessment**: Analyze current project state and determine active stage/step.
 2. **Constraint Validation**: Apply and validate constraints for the current stage.
 3. **Priority Determination**: Set priorities based on the current stage, adhering to DDD and TDD.
+4. **Sufficiency Evaluation**: Use LLM to evaluate the sufficiency of the current stage.
-4. **Direction Generation**: Create actionable directions for Aider, emphasizing current priorities.
+5. **Direction Generation**: Create actionable directions for Aider, emphasizing current priorities or addressing insufficiencies.
-5. **Aider Execution**: Send directions to Aider and await task completion.
+6. **Aider Execution**: Send directions to Aider and await task completion.
-6. **Result Processing**: Analyze Aider's output and update project state.
+7. **Result Processing**: Analyze Aider's output and update project state.
-7. **User Interaction**: Handle user input when required.
+8. **User Interaction**: Handle user input when required.
-8. **Progress Evaluation**: Assess step/stage completion and manage transitions.
+9. **Progress Evaluation**: Assess step/stage completion and manage transitions based on sufficiency evaluation.

 ## 4. Key Components